 "How might alternative voices and perspectives in relations to land, agriculture and ways of making reimagine North American narratives?"

-The talk is the final instalment in a series of conversations live-streamed on Dezeen, which were produced in collaboration with Exhibit Columbus – an initiative that explores architecture, art, community and design in Columbus, Indiana, through an annual symposium and free public exhibition.
+The talk was the final instalment in a series of conversations live-streamed on Dezeen, which were produced in collaboration with Exhibit Columbus – an initiative that explores architecture, art, community and design in Columbus, Indiana, through an annual symposium and free public exhibition.

 Zeiger is a Los Angeles-based critic, editor and curator.
 In 2018, she co-curated the US Pavilion for the Venice Architecture Biennale.